zzhang30/computing_bootcamp_2025/README.md

-# Duke University :: Department of Statistical Science Computing Bootcamp 2023
+# DSS Computing Bootcamp 2023

 This repository contains the computing bootcamp materials for incoming Ph.D. and M.S. students to the Department of Statistical Science at